Nature of Light in Lighting Design: Complete Technical Guide for Professionals

 Properties of Light and Electricity in Lighting Design

-Understanding measurable properties is fundamental to accurate Lighting Design.
+Understanding measurable properties is fundamental to accurate lighting design and technical lighting calculations.

 Luminous Intensity